zeyuid/zeyuid.github.io/_pages/about.md

 State Estimation in Control System -->

 ## News
+[2025.12] We are organizing a workshop on Artificial Intelligence and Industrial IoT Security, co-located with ACNS 2026.
+We warmly invite you to submit your excellent work.

 [2025.11] One paper on launching ICS attacks by exploiting protocol vulnerabilities was accepted by IEEE IOT-J.

 [2025.10] One paper on detecting ICS attacks and tracking attack sources was accepted by IEEE TIFS.